Launch your business in 10 days!

 • State taxes: There are seven states without income taxes.
 You’ll have to collect these from employee pay unless you live in Alaska, Florida, Nevada, South Dakota, Texas, Washington, or Wyoming.

-• Other Deductions: Insurance, 401K, etc., will be deducted if you offer them.
+• Other deductions: Contributions for insurance or a 401(k) will need to be deducted if you offer those benefits.

 There are a lot of tasks associated with compliance, so you may want to outsource your human resources.
-Most of these start around $39 per month plus $6 per month for each employee.
+Most of these companies start around $39 per month plus $6 monthly for each employee.

-The 7.65% tax increases the $60 per hour fee to $65 per hour, which is starting to get closer to the cleaning rates of the Molly Maid cost of $75 to $96 per hour for a basic cleaning package.
+The 7.65% tax increases the $60 per hour fee to $65 per hour.
+That figure is starting to get closer to the cleaning rates for Molly Maid’s basic cleaning package at $75 to $96 per hour.

 Cleaning Supplies

-That means you need to charge around $70 per hour, which gets us even closer to the price cleaning services charge.
+That means you need to charge around $70 per hour.

 Vehicle, Fuel, Insurance, and Repairs

 Local businesses will have to drive to provide weekly cleaning to residential and commercial clients.
-That means you’ll need to maintain the vehicle and insurance requirements.
-At Queen Bee, these costs are approximately 17% of the revenue.
+That means you’ll need to maintain a vehicle and insurance.
+At Bumble Bee, these costs are approximately 17% of revenue.

 This is why your credit score is so important to businesses.
-Bankrate estimates that insurance costs 25% more for an average credit score than excellent credit, and poor credit spends twice as much as any other group.
+Bankrate estimates that insurance costs 25% more for an average credit score than excellent credit.
+People with poor credit spend twice as much as any other group.

-If you add 17% to the $70 cleaning crew rate, we’re at $81.9 per hour without any administrative costs, marketing costs, rent, and other utilities.
+If you add 17% to the $70 cleaning crew rate, we’re at $81.90 per hour without any administrative costs, marketing costs, rent, and utilities.

 Marketing and Administration Costs

-The Small Business Administration advises spending 5% to 15% of your desired revenue on marketing your cleaning business (or any other business).
+The U.S. Small Business Administration recommends spending 5% to 15% of your desired revenue on marketing your business.
 Chris doesn’t think you need to spend that much.

 If you have good software, you can automate many of your tasks and reduce the final cost of operating.
-Chris runs his marketing between 2.4% to 6.2% per month, with the lower percentages during the holidays.
+Chris runs his own marketing and spends between 2.4% to 6.2% per month, with the lower percentages during the holidays.

 Rent

-His rent and utilities are based on a home-based business.
-These are marvelous because they are mostly legal accounting maneuvers.
-If you store supplies in your home or do office work out of it, you can claim the space you use and the energy associated with it from your taxes.
+Chris’s rent and utilities are based on a home business.
+This is a great way to save a lot of money with legal accounting maneuvers at tax time.
+If you store supplies in your home or do office work out of it, you can claim the space you use and the energy consumption on your taxes.

-There are a lot of rules governing this, but if you choose the simplified method of claiming, it’s up to $1,500 a year.
-If you use the actual expenses, it can go higher (but may increase the chances of an audit).
-You’ll want to measure the square footage of the space used.
+There are a lot of rules governing this, but if you choose the simplified method, you can claim up to $1,500 a year.
+If you use the actual expenses, it can go higher (but may increase your chances of an audit).
+You’ll need to measure the square footage of the space used.

-You don’t have to include this in your cost, but if you do, it will raise the hourly rate by about $1 per hour.
+You don’t have to include this in your pricing, but if you do, it will raise the hourly rate by about $1 per hour.

 Utilities

-If you have a home-based business, you’ll be using the energy associated with work as a write-off, but if you have a separate location where you store everything, you’ll need to cover those costs.
+If you have a home-based business, you’ll be using the energy associated with work as a write-off.
+If you have a separate location where you store everything, you’ll need to cover those costs.

 Professional Fees